MenxLi/lfss/docs/commands.md

 # CLI Commands

 ## Client Commands
 If you install LFSS via pip, you will get the `lfss` command-line tool.
+Example useages can be found in the [Python Tools](./client-intro.md#python-tools) section.

 ```bash
 lfss --help